 I keep hearing that feeding finches is complicated because chop is “hard” and “time consuming”.
 I want to show you that simply isn’t true!

 Chop can be as hard as you want it to be, but it can also be easy.
 If your finches have never eaten chop before, and you want to get started, go to the grocery store and buy a sweet potato.
 Bake or boil it, however you normally like to cook yours.
 Let it cool.
-Then spoon out a little for the birds.
+Then spoon out a little and feed it to the birds.
 They will LOVE it!

 The following photo is from one of my lazy days.
 I gave them pre-chopped kale from the grocery.
 I’m pretty sure the yellow/orange middle part is cooked sweet potato.
 That’s it!
+Finches fed in a couple minutes.
 See how they are gobbling it up?

 Here’s another easy way to make chop.